-After breakfast, continue Al Ula sightseeing with visits to the giant mirrored cube at the Maraya Concert Hall (permission required).
-View this spectacular 500-seat venue that reflects the surrounding desertscape and is the largest mirror-clad building in the world.
-Maraya, meaning "mirror" or "reflection" in Arabic, celebrates Al Ula's significant role in history as a crossroad of cultures for centuries.
+After breakfast, we continue Al Ula sightseeing this morning.
+Our first stop will be at the giant mirrored cube that is the Maraya Concert Hall (permission required).
+Here, you will view this spectacular 500-seat venue that reflects the surrounding desertscape and is the largest mirror-clad building in the world.
+Maraya, meaning mirror or reflection in Arabic, celebrates Al Ula's significant role in history as a crossroad of cultures for centuries.

-Continue to Old Al Ula village and join a shared tour with a 'rawi' guide.
-Old Al Ulla was founded before the 12th century AD and was occupied until the early 1980s.
-Its atmospheric mudbrick ruins comprise over 900 houses, 500 shops, five town squares, and a fortified citadel with over a thousand years old ruins.
-During the hour-long walking tour, visit Tantora Square, climb up the castle, and learn about the Old Town's settlers and pilgrims and their motives and methods in the settlement's construction.
+Continue to Old Al Ula village where you will join a shared tour with a 'rawi' guide.
+Old Al Ulla was founded before the 12th century AD and was occupied until as recently as the early 1980s.
+Its atmospheric mudbrick ruins are comprised of over 900 houses, 500 shops, 5 town squares, and a fortified citadel with ruins that are more than a thousand years old.
+In the course of your hour-long walking tour, you will visit Tantora Square, climb up to the castle, and learn about the Old Town's settlers and pilgrims, as well as their motives and methods in the settlement's construction.

-After lunch in Al Ula Old Town, have an opportunity to browse the shops that line the former main street.
-Drive south through a landscape of desert and mountains to Al Medina, and upon arrival, transfer to Meridien Hotel or similar for check-in, dinner, and overnight.
+After lunch in Al Ula Old town, there will be an opportunity to browse in the shops that line the former main street.
+Later we drive south through a landscape of desert and mountains to Islam's second holiest city - Medina (3 hours, 45 minutes).
+Upon arrival in Medina, transfer to the Meridien Hotel or Similar for dinner and overnight.
 (B,L,D)